Edge Weight Prediction For Category-Agnostic Pose Estimation: Method

+This similarity measure naturally quantifies the directional alignment and strength of relations between keypoints.
+We found this similarity measure as a balance between accuracy and efficiency.
+Alternatives such as MLPs or attention-based predictions yielded only marginal improvements at a higher computational cost.

+The resulting \( \Delta A \) is then combined with the user-provided prior \( A_{\text{prior}} \).
+A naïve approach would directly sum \( A_{\text{prior}} \) and \( \Delta A \), but this leads to unstable training and poor convergence, as the output graphs at the start of training lack structural meaning.
+Instead, we introduce a simple yet effective scaling mechanism that stabilizes training.
+We combine \( A_{\text{prior}} \) and \( \Delta A \) using a learnable scaling factor initialized to zero, and pass the result through an activation function to ensure positivity:

+where \( c \) is the learnable scalar.
+At the start of training, \( c = 0 \), meaning the output pose graph is initially \( A_{\text{prior}} \), providing a stable foundation.

-Lastly, we enforce adjacency matrix symmetry and normalization to ensure proper interpretation as a valid skeleton, and right-stochasticity.
+Lastly, we enforce adjacency matrix symmetry and normalization to ensure proper interpretation as a valid pose-graph, and right-stochasticity.
 Symmetry is enforced by averaging the matrix with its transpose and normalization is applied row-wise: